-Through the second quarter 2022, we had three reportable business segments: Well Intervention, Robotics and Production Facilities.
+We have four reportable business segments: Well Intervention, Robotics, Shallow Water Abandonment and Production Facilities.
 Our U.S., U.K. and Brazil Well Intervention operating segments are aggregated into the Well Intervention segment for financial reporting purposes.
-Beginning in the third quarter 2022 as a result of the Alliance acquisition (Note 3), we formed a new reportable business segment: Shallow Water Abandonment, which includes the assets, liabilities and operating results of Helix Alliance.
+We formed the Shallow Water Abandonment segment in the third quarter 2022 following the Alliance acquisition (Note 3).
 All material intercompany transactions between the segments have been eliminated.
 See Note 2 for more information on our business segments.